 Understanding De Facto Relationships

-A de facto relationship is when two individuals reside together as a couple but aren’t wed.
-In Australia, this can encompass both opposite-sex and same-sex couples.
-For a relationship to be considered de facto, it usually needs to endure for at least two years, unless there are special circumstances like having children together.
+A de facto relationship means two people live together as a couple without marriage.
+This includes opposite-sex and same-sex couples.
+The relationship usually lasts at least two years.
+Exceptions exist, like having children together.

 Legal Recognition

 The Family Law Act 1975 recognises de facto relationships.
-This means that when such relationships break down, the same laws used for married couples frequently apply.
-This includes how property is divided.
+Property division often follows the same rules as for married couples after separation.

 What Counts as Property?